-The name of this corporation is National Association of School Resource Officers, Inc. (“NASRO”).
+The name of this corporation is the National Association of School Resource Officers, Inc. (“NASRO”).

-To provide a means to disseminate, share, advise, and coordinate information on the value of qualified law enforcement officers to teach elementary, junior high school and high school student on the principles of good citizenship and community responsibility.
+- To provide a means to disseminate, share, advise, and coordinate information on the value of qualified law enforcement officers to teach elementary, junior high school, and high school students on the principles of good citizenship and community responsibility.

 NASRO shall have the following classes of membership.

-has paid full membership dues, unless approved by the Board as defined by the Membership Policy.
+- has paid full membership dues, unless approved by the Board.

 Section 4.03 Life Membership: RESERVED